 There are a variety of effective early learning activities and strategies that can have a positive impact in the education of Native prekindergarten children.
 Title VI funds can support those activities, but each Native group has specific differences.
-The chart below illustrates the most recent federal guidance can help understand the differences.
+The chart below illustrates the most recent federal guidance to help show the differences.

-LI L II TII VI B I AL II EL II C I I I I Under the Title VI, Part A Indian Education Grants to LEAs formula grant program, funds can be used for early childhood programs that emphasize school readiness (ESEA Section 6121 (b)(3)).
+American Indians and Alaska Natives Under the Title VI, Part A Indian Education Grants to LEAs formula grant program, funds can be used for early childhood programs that emphasize school readiness (ESEA Section 6121 (b)(3)).
 Also in Title VI, Part A, the Indian Education Demonstration Grants program authorizes the use of grant funds to support preschool and kindergarten programs as long as those programs are effective in preparing children to make sufficient academic growth by third grade (ESEA Section 6121 (c)(7)).
-Under the Native Hawaiian Education program (Title VI, Part B) funds can be used to support a Statewide Native Hawaiian early education and care system, and to operate family-based education centers, including those that provide services for parents and children from ages birth-3, preschool programs, and research on such programs (ESEA Section 6205 (3)-(A), 6205 (3)-(B), and 6205 (3)-(C)).
-The Alaska Native Education program (Title VI, Part B) allows funds to be used to support early childhood and parent education programs that improve the school readiness of Alaska Native children (ESEA Section 6205 (3)(A), 6205 (3)(B), and 6205 (3)(C)).
+Native Hawaiians Under the Native Hawaiian Education program (Title VI, Part B) funds can be used to support a Statewide Native Hawaiian early education and care system, and to operate family-based education centers, including those that provide services for parents and children from ages birth-3, preschool programs, and research on such programs (ESEA Section 6205 (3)-(A), 6205 (3)-(B), and 6205 (3)-(C)).
+Alaska Natives The Alaska Native Education program (Title VI, Part B) allows funds to be used to support early childhood and parent education programs that improve the school readiness of Alaska Native children (ESEA Section 6205 (3)(A), 6205 (3)(B), and 6205 (3)(C)).